 The Camel Trail

 The hike to the top of Mount Sinai is 3 miles one way.
 Starting from the monastery, you will hike 2.5 miles up the “Camel Trail” — a steady, but not-too-steep incline.
 The trail is wide and well-worn.
+It’s called the Camel Trail because it’s wide and flat enough to ride a camel.
 There are many places to stop for views and rest along the way.
 The last 1/2 mile is 750 stone steps up to the top of the mountain.

 The Steps of Repentance

-You will come down a different path than you took up.
-The path down is 3750 stone steps known as the Steps of Repentance.
+You will come down a different trail than you took up.
+The path down is 3,750 stone steps known as the Steps of Repentance.
 Where does the name of this trail come from?
 According to legend, the steps were made by a single monk in repentance for a sin he committed.
 Thus every step on the trail is a symbol of his repentance.

 These are easy trails to hike!
 Remember Moses was 80 when he hiked to the top of Mount Sinai. ;)